 Ultimately, whether you choose a low-code or no-code platform for your web and mobile apps depends on a variety of factors, including access to talent, budget considerations, how quickly you want to launch, and how much time your business can dedicate to app development

-As the popularity of low-code and no-code development grows, more low-code solutions are emerging to help organizations build their own applications in-house.
+As the popularity of low-code and no-code development grows, more low-code solutions are emerging to help organisations build their own applications in-house.

 Some of the low-code applications you can build with a low-code platform include: